hanerkoca/starknet.js-workshop-typescript/Cairo1.md

 ### For compatible types of data :

 u8, u16, u32, usize, u64, u128, ContractAddress are compatible.
-Tuple, struct and array (made of predefined type) are compatible.
+Tuple, struct and array (made of predefined types) are compatible.
 In this case, use this code :
 ```typescript
 const res = await myTestContract.test1(100) // send a felt252